Federal voluntary service

 A specialist supervises the volunteer at the placement; all volunteers receive free seminars.

 The volunteers receive pocket money, which they agree upon in agreement with the placement.
-The maximum limit is currently 357.00 euros.
-Work clothes, lodging and food can be provided, or corresponding financial compensation can be granted.
+The maximum limit is currently 378.00 euros (40 hours/week).
+Work clothes and food can be provided, or corresponding financial compensation can be granted.

 Volunteers in the Federal Voluntary Service are provided with social insurance coverage similar to that of trainees.
 The entire contributions for pension, accident, health, nursing and unemployment insurance are paid by the placement.